xcore/sw_serial_to_ethernet/doc/app_s2e_doc/01_Overview.rst

 Introduction
 ------------

-The Serial to Ethernet application is used to demonstarte the serial bridging capability of the Multi-UART module. aims to provide a software library that allows the use of 8 bit ports for multiple channel UART communication.
-This library is dynamically re-configurable for applications that require a level of flexibility during operation.

-This document describes the usage of the Multi-UART module and respective API.
-It follows the examples that are given in the app_multi_uart_demo.
-This application comprises of a simple transmit and receive test and a more complex echo test application.
-These can be configured by using the define directives in ``main.xc``.
+This application is intended to showcase the serial to ethernet bridging capability of the Multi-UART module.
+Existing XMOS IP modules of ethernet and TCP/IP components are utilized to achieve serial to ethernet bridging.
+This application also serves as an example implementation to use Multi-UART module APIs, a simple web server to configure the uart modules, and a telnet server to communicate with uart modules.